Send money

 - Zip code

-When creating recipient, the following general rules should be applied to the accountHolderName
+When creating recipient, the following general rules should be applied to the accountHolderName field:

 - Full names for personal recipients.
 They must include more than one name, and both first and last name must have more than one character.
 Numbers are not allowed in personal recipient names.